Home Water Quality Testing: How to Know If Your Water Is Safe

 There are several situations where testing is strongly recommended:

-• Changes in taste, odor, or color – Sulfur smells, metallic taste, or cloudy/discolored water are warning signs that need immediate attention.
+• Changes in taste, odor, or color.
+Sulfur smells, metallic taste, or cloudy or discolored water are warning signs that need immediate attention.

-• Health concerns – Gastrointestinal illness in multiple household members, especially after drinking tap water, warrants urgent testing.
+• Health concerns.
+Gastrointestinal illness in multiple household members warrants urgent testing.

 Don't Wait for Symptoms

-Many water contaminants — including lead, arsenic, and nitrates — are colorless and odorless.
+Many water contaminants including lead, arsenic, PFAS, and nitrates are colorless and odorless.
 You cannot detect them without a test.
 By the time health effects appear, long-term exposure may have already occurred.

 Situation Recommended Frequency